shraavyarao/publications-website/README.md

 # Publications

-Website that serves as a database for faculties/authors around Pune where they can track their publications.
-It extracts data from various already existing databases/digital libraries like Google Scholar, Scopus, WebOfScience, IEEE and ResearchGate and shows them at one place.
+Website that serves as a database for faculties/authors around different colleges in Pune where they can track their research work.
+It extracts data from various already existing databases/digital libraries like Google Scholar, Scopus, WebOfScience, IEEE and ResearchGate and shows them all at one place.